Learning Fast Algorithms for Linear Transforms Using Butterfly Factorizations: BP Hierarchy

 \section{BP Hierarchy}

 In Definition~\ref{def:bp-hierarchy}, we defined the notion of a BP hierarchy, which we believes captures a natural class of matrices.
-To this point, we offer the following conjectures about the expressiveness of this hierarchy, supplementing the inclusion results of Proposition~\ref{prop:expressivity}.
+To this point, we offer the following observations, the latter left as a conjecture, about the expressiveness of this hierarchy, supplementing the inclusion results of Proposition~\ref{prop:expressivity}.

-\begin{conjecture} For every fixed $c \geq 1$, there is a sufficiently large $N$ such that there is an $N \times N$ matrix $M_N$ that is in (BP)$^{c+1}$ but not in (BP)$^{c}$. \end{conjecture}
+\begin{proposition} For every fixed $c \geq 1$, there is a sufficiently large $N$ such that there is an $N \times N$ matrix $M_N$ that is in (BP)$^{c+1}$ but not in (BP)$^{c}$. \end{proposition}

-The above conjecture is natural since one needs more parameters to specify a matrix in $\text{BP}^{c+1}$ than $\text{BP}^c$.
-However, one has to be careful as this intuition is not correct for all $N$.
-In particular, this conjecture asserts that there is a natural containment hierarchy between the BP classes.
-The condition of ``sufficiently large $N$" is necessary in this conjecture because the space of all possible $B_2$ is exactly the space of all $2 \times 2$ matrices.
-Therefore, for $N=2$, BP = (BP)$^2$ = (BP)$^k$, $k \in \mathbb{N}$.